jmagman/flutter-wiki/Chat.md

 Please don't direct-message people unless they are comfortable with it (ask publicly first).
 You can disable direct messages on this server by changing your Privacy settings for the server, or on a global basis by changing your Privacy & Safety user settings.

+## Discord features

+### Threading

+Discord has a threadingish feature called [Replies](https://support.discord.com/hc/en-us/articles/360057382374-Replies-FAQ) that lets you tie messages to earlier messages and notify the original commenter.

+### Status

+You can [change your status](https://support.discord.com/hc/en-us/articles/360035407531-Custom-Status) (online, away, custom messages) by clicking on your avatar in Discord.

 # Design documents